Tim-K-DFW/bumblebee/README.md

 Make sure to have the following URLs in OAuth redirect/callback setting:

 - http://localhost:3000/
-- http://www.example.com/ (if you decide to hit live APIs from your test suite at some point)
+- http://www.example.com/ (optional - if you decide to hit live APIs from your test suite at some point)
 - URL of your deployed app.